Welcome to the Nano Gaming News Weekly Rewind for January 23, 2021 where we cover stories and events that we missed over the past week.

 What stands out from this Coronavirus Reporter app filing is this is just another complaint to throw on the growing pile of monopolistic behavior claims made against Apple in recent years.
 With the changing of the guard in Washington DC and the bigger scrutiny that might be facing big tech in the hear future one can expect big tech to fight back very hard against any claims that could put the government spotlight on them.

 Thank you for reading the January 23, 2021 Edition of the Nano Gaming News Weekly Rewind.
-Don’t forget to check back with us in two weeks for the next edition of Nano Gaming News Weekly Rewind and until then, keep on gaming.
+Don’t forget to check back with us next week for the next edition of Nano Gaming News Weekly Rewind and until then, keep on gaming.

 By clicking any Humble Bundle links on this site, Nano Gaming News may receive a small share of any sale made through these links.